-The Canadian Financial Health Index study is Canada’s most comprehensive independent investigation into consumer financial health, and the role financial institutions can play to improve the financial well-being of Canadians.
+The Financial Health Index study, in its third year, is Canada’s most robust, independent investigation into consumer financial health, resilience and wellness: and the role financial institutions can play to improve the financial lives of Canadians.

 Financial Health Index